Human rights in Europe

 Human rights in Europe are generally upheld.
 However, several human rights infringements exist, ranging from the treatment of asylum seekers to police brutality.
 The 2012 Amnesty International Annual Report points to problems in several European countries.
 One of the most accused is Belarus, the only country in Europe that, according to The Economist, has an authoritarian government.
 All other European countries are considered to have "some form of democratic government", having either the "full democracy", "flawed democracy", or a "hybrid regime".

-Unlike its member states, the European Union itself has not yet joined the Convention on Human Rights as of 2011.
+Unlike its member states, the European Union itself had not yet joined the Convention on Human Rights as of 2011.

 History

 The history of human rights in Europe is marked by a contradictory combination of legislative and intellectual progress and violations of fundamental human rights in both Europe and its colonies.